Bereket607/My-player/README.md

 This is a simple music player.
 The sounds are from NCS(no copyright sounds).
 I will be updating the web app regulary and will be adding New features overtime.
-It looka low-key awesome, please check it out.
+It looks low-key awesome, please check it out.